adaniefei/AccessMath_Pose/README.md

 * In the configure file *03_main.conf*, update the `OPENPOSE_DEMO_PATH` value to the corresponding *Demo* path.

 * Copy the re-encoded versions of the original lecture videos into *data\mp4_videos*.
-The user needs to download the original videos from [AccessMath](https://www.cs.rit.edu/~accessmath/am_videos/) and re-encode them to MP4 format.
+The user needs to re-encode the original AccessMath videos to MP4 format.
 In order to use the other script later, each lecture should be re-encoded into a single MP4 video.

 2. *openpose_01_combine.py* is used to combine the data from all json files of one lecture video into one single csv file.
 It also manages the special case when there is no human subject in the screen or OpenPose fails to capture the keypoints.
 In this case a json file doesn't contain the speaker information and set all keypoints information with an invalid value(e.g. -1000).
 We provide the output csv files of this script in *data\output\openpose_csv*.